 Phone: (404) 727-1096

 Astrid M. Eckert, Associate Professor (M.A., University of Michigan; M.A.
 Free University Berlin; Ph.D., Free University Berlin).

-I am a historian of modern Europe and modern Germany.
-Whereas my teaching covers German and European history in the nineteenth and twentieth centuries, my research and publication activities center on the era after 1945.
+I am a historian of modern Germany and modern Europe.
+Whereas my teaching covers the time period from the nineteenth to the twenty-first century, my research and publication activities center on the era after 1945.
 My research interests have increasingly turned towards environmental history, a field I intend to engage for future work.